ApryseSDK/PDFNetWrappers/README.md

 ## How can I build wrappers for PDFNet `9.3` and under?

-The master branch supports PDFNet `9.4`.
-In order to build wrappers using PDFNet `9.3.x` and under, please use the following command to clone `9.3` branch instead (line 3 in `Example`):
+The master branch is used for the latest stable PDFNet.
+In order to build wrappers using PDFNet `9.3.x`, please use the following command to clone `9.3` branch instead (line 3 in `Example`):

     git clone -b 9.3 --single-branch https://github.com/PDFTron/PDFNetWrappers # Git the code.